visiophone/SkeletonCamelBaboonMule/README.md

 "A new algorithm for retrieving topological skeleton as a set of polylines from binary images." https://github.com/LingDong-/skeleton-tracing
 \
-\
-Also uses Mesh Library by Lee Byron (for the Voronoi, Delaunay and Convex Hull) http://leebyron.com/mesh/
+Also uses Mesh Library by Lee Byron (Voronoi, Delaunay and Convex Hull) http://leebyron.com/mesh/
 \
 \